SkylerKhalachyan/python-api-challenge/README.md

 ### User Set Up
 #
-To create a copy ready to perform on your local computer follow these simple steps.
+To create a copy that is ready to perform on your local computer follow these simple steps.

 #### Prerequisites
 *